 OK OK OK…I’ve gone on enough about that.
 Tuna Tartare is raw tuna, in this case Yellowfin.
 In this preparation it is very lightly seasoned, and I chose to serve it on good quality potato chips.
 The crunch and the salt of the chips are a great counterpoint to the cool fresh fish.
 This takes 5 minutes from start to finish and is an elegant and delightful dish.

-½ teaspoon srirachi (a Thai hot-sauce made of chilies and garlic)
+- ½ teaspoon srirachi (a Thai hot-sauce made of chiles and garlic)

 Note: The jalapeno that I used here was only slightly more interesting than a bell pepper.
 Very annoying.
 But, if you have a smoking hot jalapeno…and yes, I’m saying take a bite of the raw stuff straight, make sure to dice it very finely, and to perhaps use less.
 This is such a simple preparation that you can really increase or decrease the soy, srirachi, and jalapeno to your liking.
 Just do it incrementally and carefully so you don’t ruin 14 dollars worth of fish in one fell swoop.
 This made about 1-½ cups of prepared fish.

 Oh, and obviously you can save yourself 15 minutes and just order it from Rex’s.